 - You set the rules and you own the customers.
 They are yours.

-Does this sound interesting, “They are yours!”, or scary to you?
+“They are yours!”, or scary to you?

 What's the deal about customer service anyway?
-I don't want to talk about product creation today, but rather about the question, “Are you ready for a relationship with your prospects and customers?rdquo;
+I don't want to talk about product creation today, but rather about the question, “Are you ready for a

 A great long-term, profitable customer relationship is based on the following.